-Hamster Kombat, a recently released tap-game in Telegram Messenger, raises significant discussions regarding its safety.
+Hamster Kombat, a recently released tap game in Telegram Messenger, raises significant discussions regarding its safety.
 Investigations show that its origins and network assets belong to Moscow, Russia.
-Local laws of the country suppose all the user data should be kept locally, and provided to Russian law enforcement agencies on demand, meaning that any participant is exposed to Russian Federal Security Service (FSB).
+Local laws of the country suppose all the user data should be kept locally, and provided to Russian law enforcement agencies on demand, meaning that any participant is exposed to the Russian Federal Security Service (FSB).

 What is Hamster Kombat?

-Based on The Open Network (TON), a blockchain network of Telegram Messenger, it has the similar principle of action.
-Users tap on the screen, complete different tasks and increase the “profit per hour” stat.
+Based on The Open Network (TON), a blockchain network of Telegram Messenger, it has a similar principle of action.
+Users tap on the screen, complete different tasks, and increase the “profit per hour” stat.
 Actually, the latter is determinant for the amount of new tokens that the user will receive upon listing.
 But where does all this generosity come from?

 Hamster Kombat Raises Concerns Over Russian Origins